 There have been only two occasions on which more than ten drivers have finished on the lead lap at the Red Bull Ring.
 That happened at the 2014 and 2020 Austrian Grands Prix, when eleven cars completed all 71 laps of the race.
 Alain Prost’s victory in 1986 is the only time just one driver has finished on the lead lap.

-The Safety Car has made an appearance in nine races at this track.
+The Safety Car has made an appearance in ten races at this track.
 The most Safety Car periods in one race here is three, which happened in the 2020 Austrian Grand Prix.

 Four races at the Red Bull Ring have been affected by rain.